 The truth: Coverage varies by service and plan

-While many health insurance plans offer zero copayments for preventive care services, the specific services covered and the extent of coverage can vary depending on your plan.
+While many health insurance plans offer zero copayments for preventive care services, the specific services covered and the extent of coverage can vary depending on your plan, which may not be included in an insurance company advertisement.

 Always review your policy to understand which preventive services are included and any associated costs or limitations.